About the challenge

 In this case, knowing about the binary with file and

-password was hardcoded in the binary.
-But if we want to bypass the
+because the password was hardcoded in the binary.
+But if we want